5u4/weibo-posts-fetcher/readme.md

 1. Rename [conf.example](conf.example) to `conf` and fill out the settings

-If you are feeling the configs are too much, just fill in `ACCESS_TOKENS` provided in `conf.example` and database credentials, and keep going! 😉
+If you are feeling the configs are too much, just fill in `ACCESS_TOKENS` provided in `conf.example` + database credentials, and keep going! 😉

 ```
 /* Tool Settings */